Atlas of plant and animal histology

 Organ: stem, secondary xylem and phloem.

-Species: A: pine (Pinus spp); B: elderberry (Sambucus nigra)
+Species: A: pine (Pinus spp); B: Elderberry (Sambucus nigra)

 Technique: paraffin embedding, section stained with Alcian blue / safranin.